jesse-merhi/jmerhi.mov/slides/content/week3.md

 outputs: ["Reveal"]
 ---

-## We'll get started at 18:05
+## We'll get started at 5 past!

 ---

 {{< slide class="center" >}}
 # Week03
-### COMP6443 H18A
+### COMP6443

 ---

 {{% section %}}

 ## Challenges
-* From now on, all challenges are worth marks.
+* The first weeks challenges were due!
+    * If you want extra hints I can give them now for those challenges ;)
-* From next week, the challenges are more difficult!
+* From next week (week 4), the challenges are more difficult!
+So if you are confused still about how this whole process works...
+ASK ME.
-* We'll say which challenges are required

----

-## Solutions?
-* Idk how to solve them tbh, but maybe someone could demo?
-(I think only HAAS so far)
-* Maybe you could get a bonus mark?

 ---